chadhs/idonethis-for-alfred/README.md

 - Double–click the `idonethis2-for-alfred3.alfredworkflow` file to install it
 - In the workflows section of Alfred select the `I Done This` workflow
 - Double-click the `bash scripts` in the `workflow` to edit it.
-- Enter your `api_token` - Contact support@idonethis.com to get your token, url to grab it yourself coming very soon. **Keep it secret, keep it safe.**
+- Enter your `api_token` - Follow these instructions to obtain your API token: http://help.idonethis.com/article/139-obtaining-your-api-token **Keep it secret, keep it safe.**
 - Enter your `team_id` - To get your `team_id` Login to https://beta.idonethis.com, then click on either the personal or team log you want to send your `dones`, `goals`, and `blockers` to.
 Grab the value after `t` in the url: `/t/<team_id>/`.

 ### I Done This 1.0 and Alfred 2 or 3